gjrwebber/spring-data-gremlin/README.md

 compile("com.github.gjrwebber:spring-data-gremlin-titan:0.1.0-SNAPSHOT")
 ```

-###Create you domain model
+### Create you domain model

 Create your domain objects.
-I have used the default generator for mapping the schema, but you can also use [spring-data-neo4j](http://docs.spring.io/spring-data/neo4j/docs/current/reference/html/#reference_programming-model_annotations) or JPA annotations if you wish:
+I have used the default generator for mapping the schema, but you can also use [spring-data-neo4j](http://docs.spring.io/spring-data/neo4j/docs/current/reference/html/#reference_programming-model_annotations) or JPA annotations if you wish.

-####Person
+**Note:** Have a look at [the test subproject](https://github.com/gjrwebber/spring-data-gremlin/tree/develop/spring-data-gremlin-test) for more examples.

+#### Person

 ```
 @Vertex